World War II Air Campaign: Battle of Britain Phases (July 1940-May 1941)

 Figure 1.--After the failure of the Luftwaffe to break the RAF in August and September 1940, Hitler turned to the terror bombing of London and British cities.
 Because of severe losses during the day, the Luftwaffe shited to night time raids.
 Here Queen Elizabeth visits Londoners in a deep shelter during November.
 There are no known comparable images of Hitler visiting with Germans in shelters.

-After the fall of France, Hitler expected the British to make peace.
-Whn they did not he ordered an invasion of Britain preceeded by an air campaign to establish air superority to cover he Channel crossing.
+After the fall of France, Hitler expected the British to follow the French compliantly to make peace.
+When they did not, he thought it was irrantiinal and cind=fidently ordered an invasion of Britain.
+The invasion was preceeded by an air campaign to establish air superority to cover his Channel crossing.
 The Luftwaffe quickly established bases in France and by July 10 launched preliminary strikes in what has come to be called the Battle of Britain.
 The Luftwaffe wih a series of successful campaigns was confident of victory.
 The Luftwaffe while better trained and outnumbering the RAF was ill prepared for the campaign.
 The Battle of Britain began in earnest on July 10 and reached intensive levels on August 13 with Luftwaffe raids on British airfields and aircraft factories.
 Hitler had assumed that the Luftwaffe could force the British to capitualte.
 The Luftwaffe im its August campaign seriously weakened the RAF and Fighter Command was having increasing difficulty maintaining its forward air bases in Kent.
 Then off-course German bombers accidentally bomb London on August 23-24.
 RAF Bomber Command on August 25-26 mounted a small reprisal raid against Berlin.
 Hitler is furious and orders an immediate change in Luftwaffe tactics.
 Rather than completing its offensive against the RAF infrastructure, Hitler ordered a "blitz" on British cities which began in earnest on September 7.
 The Luftwaffe wreaked havoc on civilians in London and major English cities.
 An estimated 42,000 civilians were killed.
 Thousands of civilians were killed.
 White British cities burned, the RAF was given a respite, allowing its forward air bases to recover from the damage done in August.
 As a result the RAF was able to mount increasingly costly attacks on the German bomber fleets.
 The Luftwaffe eventually is forced to shift to nightime raids.
 Night bombing made it impossible to hit actually military and industrial targets, only cities could be targetted.
 The British were battered, but held.

 Battle Phases